Longwood Truck Accident Lawyer

 - Large Commercial Vehicle Accidents

 Trucking companies and their insurance carriers typically have a team of attorneys working behind the scenes to protect their interests.
 That's why we strongly encourage you not to take them on without legal counsel of your own.
-Get the help you need now to fight for the money that will need tomorrow and for many months or years to come.
 Tractor-trailer accidents often have serious consequences.
+Get the help you need now to fight for the money that you will need tomorrow and for many months or years to come.

-Why should I hire Florida attorney Scott M. Miller to handle my case?
+Why should I hire Longwood and Orlando, FL Attorney Scott M. Miller to handle my case?

 Attorney Scott M. Miller knows how to handle complicated truck accidents.
 As an attorney who worked in Chicago before founding his practice in Florida, he has developed a reputation for taking on big cases and getting results.
 His high-profile cases have led to features on ABC's "Good Morning America" and CBS' "The Saturday Early Show."

-He also belongs to the "Million Dollar Advocates Forum," a prestigious group of trial lawyers with a membership limited to attorneys who have one million and multi-million dollar settlements and verdicts.
+He also belongs to the “Million Dollar Advocates Forum,” a prestigious group of trial lawyers with a membership limited to attorneys who have obtained verdicts or settlements worth a million dollars or more.

 Drivers Who Are Fatigued

 High-profile trucking accidents involving truck drivers who were exhausted have captured headlines and prompted calls to re-examine "Hours of Service" rules.
-The National Highway Traffic Safety Administration reports that as many as 40 percent of all heavy truck crashes can be traced back to truck driver fatigue.
 Without question, tired truck drivers or drivers who fall asleep at the wheel can cause serious accidents.
 When truck drivers nod off, they often crash into other vehicles at a high rate of speed.
 A sleeping truck driver fails to slow down and is unaware of his surroundings in the moments before crashing into another vehicle.

 Strict federal guidelines exist concerning mandatory rest periods for truck drivers.
 Under the "Hours of Service" rules, truck drivers cannot driver more than 11 hours per day and cannot work more than 14 hours per day, according to the Federal Motor Carrier Safety Administration (FMCSA) website.
 The "Hours of Service" rules also place limits on the maximum number of hours a commercial truck driver can work each week.